codebar/tutorials/html/lesson3/tutorial.md

 ## Pseudo classes

 A pseudo class is a keyword added to selectors that specifies a special state.
-Using pseudo classes, we can specify different styling for different states of a link
+Using pseudo classes we can specify different styling for different states of a link

 ```css
 a:link